- This is the complete onboarding task flow for setting up a Google Vault migration.

 - Create an Azure public blob container named migrationwiz.
 Confirm that the blob container is empty and accessible.
 KB008059

-- From the client computer that was prepared in Step 1, using Internet Explorer, log in to Google Vault from here.
+- From the client computer that was prepared in Step 1, using any browser, log in to Google Vault from here.

 - Confirm that all necessary users are licensed for Google Vault.
 This can be confirmed in the G Suite admin panel.